sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Huntington Library, including The Gamble House movie screening
 - Friday:
   - First-time Attendee Meet & Greet
-  - Plenary Address: To Make a City Attractive is to Make it Prosperous, Ann Scheid, Archivist at the Greene and Greene Archives, Huntington Library
+  - Plenary Address: _To Make a City Attractive is to Make it Prosperous_, Ann Scheid, Archivist at the Greene and Greene Archives, Huntington Library
   - Sessions
     - Describing Digital: Enabling Easy Discovery
     - Soft Money, Hard Realities: The Lives and Careers of Archivists with Short-Term or Grant-Funded Positions